JuliaLang/Compat.jl/README.md

 ## Module Aliases

-* `using Compat.Unicode` is provided on versions older than 0.7, where this library is not yet a part of the standard library. ([#25021])

 * `using Compat.Distributed` is provided on versions older than 0.7, where this library is not yet part of the standard library ([#24443]).